ratmod/ratmod.github.io/docs/config-command-reference.md

 - `3` = minimalistic version
 - `4` = futuristic statusbar with health/armor bars in the center, ammo bar on the left.
 Also enables new powerup display
 - `5` = similar to 4, but vertically flipped

+`cg_drawHabarBackground 1` - gives a background for the health/armor bar in the futuristic HUD.

 ### Low or Empty Ammo Indicator
 - `set cg_drawAmmoWarning 1` will show you a low ammo warning